Water Activity Measurement

 You already know that water activity measurement is important to maintaining the high product quality and product shelf life you strive for.
 Whether you are measuring water activity in foods or in other applications, quality, accuracy, and excellence are of utmost importance to you.

 That’s why we’d like to introduce you to a brand that would guarantee the highest quality and innovation - the Novasina Swiss line of water activity meters.

-We highly recommend to use a fliter before the sensor to protect it and prolong its life span - choose the filter that works best for your sample- click here
+Neutec highly recommends that you to use a filter before the sensor to protect it and prolong its life span - choose the filter that works best for your sample- click here

-Our in-house team of specialists and highly trained engineers will take care of servicing, maintaining, and calibrating the equipment for you.
+Our in-house team of specialists and highly trained engineers will take care of servicing, maintaining, and calibrating your water activity equipment for you.
 Let us know if you need any assistance!

 FREQUENTLY ASKED QUESTIONS